I’m pretty new to MacOS development, I’m coming from a past mixed between web dev and iOS (My latest app: StockPapers).

 UserDefaults for small settings like booleans numbers, strings, enums, etc.

-Now we can move on to the menu stuff, declare a new menu variable in the AppDelegate and create a menu with
+Now we can move with the menu stuff, declare a new menu variable in the AppDelegate and create a menu with

 NSMenu() then add some items, like:

 - Show/Hide Dock Icon (we’ll se how later)

 Before we go through the code I want to share with you other 2 little extensions that will help to archive good code readability and functionality